Posted May 29, 2015

 Another data point available using the Link Shortener API is which countries clicked these goo.gl links.
 We found that every single attack contained a visit from the United States, and on average the number of clicks coming from the United States was significantly higher than from any other country.

 It makes some sense that there were so many visits from the United States.
 The brands being impersonated in these phishing attack emails are commonly known brands in the United States, and the emails were presumably in the English language.
-Internet users in foreign countries that receive SPAM: Email or postings containing irrelevant, inappropriate or indiscriminate messages sent to a large number of recipients.
-LookingGlass Cyber (n) - tons and tons of emails sent out with no relevance to anyone, or anything. emails in English that reference American brands would probably be less likely to click the links in those emails.
+Internet users in foreign countries that receive SPAM: Unsolicited usually commercial messages (such as e-mails, text messages, or Internet postings) sent to a large number of recipients or posted in a large number of places. emails in English that reference American brands would probably be less likely to click the links in those emails.

 The second most likely country to visit any of these phishing attacks was Israel.
 However, while visits from Israel were far more common than from any country other than the United States, the average number of clicks from Israel per attack was quite low.
 More investigation is required to better understand the high number of attacks which received visits from Israel.